kekearif/swiftui-mvvm-coordinator/README.md

 ### Tabs

-The relevant tab coordinators or view models are stored in view's coordinator
+The relevant tab coordinators or view models are stored in view's coordinator.

 ```swift
 let tab1Coordinator: Tab1Coordinator